-Troy P. Worrell -- doing the initial production and design work and then assisting all the way through.
-And, of course, programming much of the sources used from The Bard's Tale II: The Destiny Knight
+Troy P. Worrell - doing the initial production and design work and then assisting all the way through.
+And, of course, programming much of the sources used from The Bard's Tale II: The Destiny Knight.

-Michael Quarles -- assisting Phil Britt with much of the dungeon wall coding since he was responsible for a lot of it.
+Michael Quarles - assisting Phil Britt with much of the dungeon wall coding since he was responsible for a lot of it.

-...and all the other people who assisted and inspired me (including Sasha The Wonder Dog) and made this project a success.
+...and all the other people who assisted and inspired me and made this project a success.